ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 1. Run Wabbajack.exe.
 2. At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.
 3. Once it finishes downloading, click the play/right arrow icon on the Atelier card.
-4. Set the Installation Location to C:\Atelier.
+4. Set the Installation Location to `[Install Drive]\Atelier`.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD. **Important!:** Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.
 5. Click the play/right arrow button to begin installation.

 ### With Nexus Premium